18F/uswds-jekyll/CONTRIBUTING.md

 If you have any questions or want to read more, check out the [18F Open Source Policy GitHub repository](https://github.com/18f/open-source-policy), or just [shoot us an email](mailto:18f@gsa.gov).

+## Releasing a new version

+1. Update the gem version in [`uswds-jekyll.gemspec`](https://github.com/18F/uswds-jekyll/blob/master/uswds-jekyll.gemspec)
+1. `bundle install`
+1. `bundle exec rake release` which creates the tag based on the version in the gemspec file and pushes the tag to Github and the gem to RubyGems.

 ## Public domain

 This project is in the public domain within the United States, and